 8. Focus on the positive relationships in your life.

 You only have so much time and energy right?
 Why give your precious energy to people who make your life miserable?
 Stop trying to “work” at bad relationships or fix negative interactions.
 Let them go.
 It is not your job to make everyone nice.
 Move on to focusing on the people who do matter most in your life.
 These are people who are mostly likely being neglected because you are too busy fussing over jerks.

 Being sensitive in a seemingly insensitive world can feel like you are always getting hurt.
 But you don’t have to suffer.
 There are things you can do to be less vulnerable.
-Although I have listed many strategies in this post on how to cope with being highly sensitive, I am sure you all have other ideas.
-We want to hear them.
-We greatly value your opinion and your shared experiences.
-Don’t hesitate to share your story here.
+Although I have listed many strategies on how to cope with being highly sensitive, I am sure you all have other ideas.